Dansoftowner/FXTaskbarProgressBar/README.md

 ![Taskbar progressbar in windows 7](images/areo-progressbar.jpg) <br>
 This is very useful because you don't have to open the window to see the progress!
 The problem is that javaFX doesn't provide this functionality by default... however you can easily implement it with this library!
-It enables you to do this in pure java!

 ## Compatibility
 This library has support for java 8 and java 11 too.<br>
 <b>The 'v11.x' versions are for java11 users and the 'v8.x' versions are for java 8 users.</b>

-##### Using with java 11
+### Using with java 11
 If you use java 11 you have to pass this VM argument: `--add-exports javafx.graphics/com.sun.glass.ui=nativejavafx.taskbar`.
 Also, you have to mention the `nativejavafx.taskbar` module in your `module-info.java` file:
 ```java